 For those who do water sports, there are three additional modes on the APEX 2: Indoor Climbing, Whitewater, Speedsurfing, and Windsurfing.

-While the APEX 2 can’t stream music, it can carry and play MP3 files through Bluetooth headphones.
+While the APEX 2 can’t connect to any music apps, it can carry and play MP3 files through Bluetooth headphones.
 While playing music, you get 8 hours of battery life in standard GPS mode and 7 hours in All Systems mode.

 Finally, the original APEX ran out of storage to receive the firmware updates other models were receiving, so the APEX 2 now has these updates, which include: